pantheon-systems/documentation/source/content/guides/global-cdn/06-global-cdn-faq.md

 Yes, but because it adds additional complexity, we suggest you only do so if you identify a need that the Pantheon Global CDN doesn't address.

-To retain your existing CDN, set up a "stacked CDN" configuration.
+To retain your existing CDN, set up a *stacked CDN* configuration.
 Ensure that you are enforcing HTTPS only at the outer CDN and are assuming HTTPS in the application.
 Check your CDN for how to redirect all traffic to HTTPS.

 While we have some limited documentation for this setup with [Cloudflare](/cloudflare#option-2-use-cloudflares-cdn-stacked-on-top-of-pantheons-global-cdn), this is a largely self-serve practice.